JAI-2002/ArmstrongNumber/README.md

 - Take in an integer and store it in a variable.
 - Convert each digit of the number to a string variable and store it in a list.
 - Then cube each of the digits and store it in another list.
+- Find the sum of the cube of digits in the list and check if it is equal to the original number.